RS-Georgia/schema/readme.md

 As part of the monitoring and reporting requirments, a set of XML-based reports are required to be submitted on a periodic basis by approved operators and game service providers.

 **The latest schema is: Version 2.0.0**
+**The upcoming schema is: Version 3.0.0** Currently in Release Candidate.

 ### Format of the Schema
 The schema is loosely based on the upcoming European standard for monitoring of online gaming.
 It uses different levels of schema that differentiates between data types.
 Each level inherets from the previous level, where level 0 is the most fundamental level.